Skip to main content

 Cortewalle Castle

-Cortewalle Castle, locally known as Kasteel Cortewalle, lies in the town of Beveren, in the province of East Flanders in the Flemish region in Belgium.
+Cortewalle Castle, locally known as Kasteel Cortewalle, lies in the town of Beveren, in the province of East Flanders, in the Flemish region of Belgium.

-At present Cortewalle Castle is used as an office and a venue for weddings and cultural events.
-It can be visited for free at certain times.
-A nice small water castle.
+Currently, Cortewalle Castle functions as an office space and a venue for weddings and cultural events.
+It is open for free visits at certain times.
+A charming little water castle.

 Gallery